fpants/vw-discover-media-audio-conformer/README.md

 VW Discover Media supports cover art with a max resolution of 400x400 px.
 Also, files starting with a '.' (unix hidden files) are displayed in the song picker.

-This script tries to remedy these cases by:
+This script tries to remedy these cases by traversing a given directory looking for audio files and
-* resizing the front cover to 400x400 px if it is not already at that size
+* resizing front covers to 400x400 px if not already at or below that size
 * removing any hidden files
 * removing special OSX hidden directories such as .Spotlight-V100 and .Trashes